Frequently Asked Questions

 - Students may contact a counselor via email.

-- Schedule an appointment with a counselor at a Regional Center by contacting the off-campus location directly.
+- Schedule an appointment with a counselor at a COD Center by contacting the off-campus location directly.

 Where are counseling services available?